Gandhian socialism (Hindu nationalism)

 Gandhian socialism is the branch of socialism based on the Hindu nationalist interpretation of the theories of Mahatma Gandhi.
 Gandhian socialism generally centers on Hind Swaraj or Indian Home Rule authored by Gandhi.
-Atal Bihari Vajpayee of the right-wing Bharatiya Janata Party (BJP) and other party leaders initially attempted to incorporate Gandhian socialism as one of the ideological influences of the party in the 1980s to moderate its Hindu nationalism, but the BJP failed to achieve electoral success from this.

 Federation of political and economical power and demonstrating a traditionalist reluctance towards the modernisation of technology and large scale industrialisation whilst emphasising self-employment and self-reliance are key features of Gandhian socialism.

 Background

-Gandhian socialism was greatly influenced by ideas that he embraced from his reading of Ruskin's Unto This Last in 1904 during a 24-hour train journey in South Africa.
+Gandhi's views on socialism were greatly influenced by ideas that he embraced from his reading of Ruskin's Unto This Last in 1904 during a 24-hour train journey in South Africa.
 He translated the book into Gujarati as Sarvodaya (welfare of all) and summarized its contents into three main ideas: